 George H. Weissman

 Mr. Weissman is Chair of the Cortland College Foundation, Inc, and a member of the Advisory Board of the Government Law Center at Albany Law School.
 In his over thirty years of government service, Mr. Weissman served in various capacities in the legislative and executive branches of government.
 In addition, he published articles on taxation, public debt, and the state budget.
 He received his J.D. from Albany Law School of Union University.
-Mr. Weissman was appointed to the Commission by former Senate Majority Leader Dean G. Skelos.
+Mr. Weissman was originally appointed to the Commission in December 2011 and reappointed by Senate Majority Leader John J. Flanagan.

 James A. Yates